neondatabase/postgresql_anonymizer/docs/masking_functions.md

 ```

 This is just a quick and dirty example.
 As you can see, manipulating a
-sophiticated JSON structure with SQL is possible, but it can be tricky at
+sophisticated JSON structure with SQL is possible, but it can be tricky at
 first!
 There are multiple ways of walking through the keys and updating
 values.
 You will probably have to try different approaches, depending on
 your real JSON data and the performance you want to reach.